The Belko Experiment: Plot

-Mike Milch, an employee of Belko Industries, while driving to work is stopped by street vendors selling "lucky" handmade dolls.
-Barry Norris, also of Belko Industries, arrives at the office building in Bogotá, Colombia, to find unfamiliar security guards turning away the local Colombian staff at the gate.
-New employee Dany Wilkins reports for her first day on the job and is told that a tracking device is implanted in the base of every Belko employee's skull in case something happens to them.

-Evan Smith, Belko's head security guard, does not know who the new security guards are.
-Once all the employees show up, a voice on the intercom instructs them to kill two of their co-workers, or else there will be consequences.
-Several staff attempt to flee the building, but steel shutters seal off the walls and doors, locking them all in.
-They ignore the announcement at first, believing it to be a sick prank, but after the set time ends and the two have not been killed, four employees die when explosives hidden in their trackers detonate and blow their heads apart.
-Mike attempts to remove his tracker with a box cutter, but gives up when the voice threatens to detonate his tracker explosive unless he stops.
+Mike Milch and Barry Norris, employees of Belko Industries, arrive at their office building in Bogotá, Colombia, to find unfamiliar security guards turning away local Colombian staff at the gate.
+New employee Dany Wilkins reports for her first day and is told that a tracking device is implanted in the base of every Belko employee's skull in case of kidnapping.
+Once all employees arrive, a voice on the intercom instructs them to kill two of their co-workers within 30 minutes, or else there will be consequences.
+Steel shutters seal off the building, locking them all inside.
+They ignore the announcement at first, believing it to be a sick prank, but after 30 minutes pass and two have not been killed, four employees die when explosives hidden in their trackers detonate and blow their heads apart.
+Mike attempts to remove his tracker with a box cutter, but he gives up when the voice threatens to detonate his explosive unless he stops.

-The group is told that unless thirty of them are dead within two hours, sixty will be killed.
-They split into two factions, one led by Mike, who believes that there should be no killing, and one led by Barry, who intends to follow the directions in order to save himself.
-Barry and his group, consisting of executive Wendell, as well as employees Terry, Antonio, and Bradley attempt to burn off the lock of the armory in order to gain access to its weapons.
-Mike and his group, including his girlfriend, Leandra Florez, Evan and employees Keith, Leota, Peggy, Vince and Roberto, try to hang banners from the roof as a call for help, but soldiers outside shoot at them.
-Barry, Wendell, and Terry ambush the group in the stairway, kill Evan and take his keys to the armory.
+The group is told that unless 30 of them are dead within two hours, 60 will be killed.
+They split into two factions, one led by Mike, who believes there should be no killing, and one led by Barry, who intends to follow the directions to save himself.
+Barry and his group, including executive Wendell and employees Terry, Antonio, and Bradley, attempt to burn off the lock of the armory to gain access to its weapons.
+Mike and his group, including his girlfriend, Leandra Florez, Evan, and employees Keith, Leota, Peggy, Vince, and Roberto, try to hang banners from the roof as a call for help, but soldiers outside shoot at them.
+Barry, Wendell, and Terry ambush the group in the stairway, kill Evan, and take his keys to the armory.

-With his group now armed, Barry and Wendell select thirty people, including Mike and Peggy, forcing them to kneel in a line.
-Barry begins executing them with a gunshot to the back of the head.
+With their group now armed, Barry and Wendell select 30 people, including Mike and Peggy, forcing them to kneel in a line.
+Barry begins executing them.
 Dany, who has been hiding in the basement, sees what is happening and shuts off the building's lights before Mike and several others can be killed.
-The employees immediately run for cover as Barry and his group start firing, killing several more people.
-However, Bradley and Antonio are ganged upon and killed by the employees.
-During this, Dany goes into the elevator shaft with Roberto.
+The employees run for cover as Barry and his group start firing, killing several more.
+However, employees gang up on Bradley and Antonio and kill them.
+Meanwhile, Dany goes into the elevator shaft with Roberto.